-Deferred inflows of resources are the acquisition of net position by the Station that is applicable to a future reporting period.
-At June 30, 2022, the Station had no deferred inflows of resources.
+Deferred inflows of resources are the acquisition of net assets by the Station that is applicable to a future reporting period.
+At June 30, 2023, the Station's deferred inflows of resources related to a lessor lease agreement.

-New Accounting Pronouncements Adopted in Fiscal Year 2022
+New Accounting Pronouncements Adopted in Fiscal Year 2023